|

 that your exploration of India will be incomplete without visiting

-India in an area of about 38,800 km2, Kerala is a strategically located
+tip of India in the area of about 38,800 km2, Kerala is a strategically

-Indian state whose natural beauty is second to none.
-It is this beauty
+located Indian state whose natural beauty is second to none.
+It

 In addition to its pleasing green landscapes